 operations as a result of the COVID-19 pandemic.
 The funding must be utilized for

 the expenses that are requested.
 Allowable expenses may include:

 - Other expenses may be allowed with proper justification

 HOW TO APPLY

-Students who have potential eligibility will receive an email with a link to the online
+Students who have potential eligibility receive multiple emails with a link to the